-We encourage family members to contact teachers by telephone, email and /or a note requesting a call back whenever a question arises.
-Your child's teacher knows each child as an individual and as a group member.
-If there is a problem or unresolved question, the teacher is the best person to contact for information.
+We encourage family members to contact teachers by telephone, email and/or note whenever a question arises.
+Since your child's teacher knows each child as an individual and as a group member, the teacher is the best person to contact for information, questions, or resolving a problem.
 The best time to reach a teacher is before or after school.

-Teachers will sometimes involve the principal or assistant principal and/or other support staff in situations such as serious peer conflict, behavior problems, counseling needs, or special academic concerns.
-Parents may contact the principal if they still have questions or concerns AFTER consulting with the child's teacher or if they have a serious issue needing the principal's immediate attention.
+Teachers will sometimes involve the principal, assistant principal, and/or other support staff in situations such as serious peer conflict, behavior problems, counseling needs, or special academic concerns.
+Parents may contact the principal if they still have questions or concerns after consulting with the child's teacher or if there is a serious issue needing the principal's immediate attention.

-Fall Conferences will be held during the day and evening on November 25th and 26th.
-Sign-up sheets will be available at Back to School Night in September.
-BECAUSE THESE DAYS ARE SET ASIDE FOR CONFERENCES BY THE DISTRICT, WE ARE UNABLE TO RESCHEDULE IF A FAMILY IS UNABLE TO ATTEND.
 Two-way communication is a critical component to a successful partnership.
-To that end we strive to communicate openly, honestly and in a timely manner with families regarding various aspects of our school and program.
+To that end, we strive to communicate openly, honestly, and in a timely manner with families regarding various aspects of our school and program.
 We use the following methods:

-• School Messenger: Please be sure we have your current cell phone number.
-On the Student Verification form, update your phone number to include "cell with text".
-Your cell number will link to the school messenger and alerts will be sent directly to your phone.

-- Get TEXT ALERTS from PPS about school closures, delays and emergencies by texting YES to 68453. - Beverly Cleary Website: We have two wonderful websites; www.pps.net/schools/beverlycleary/ (SCHOOL) and www.beverlyclearyschool.org (PTA) that provide up-to-date information on a variety of topics and have a calendar component as well. - Newsletter: A newsletter is emailed to families every Friday that provides critical information for families.
-The newsletter is sent electronically through School Messenger.
-Families may request a paper copy of the newsletter from their child's teacher if they do not have access to technology. - Flyers: - Teacher Communication: Teachers use newsletters and web pages to communicate directly with families
+- School Messenger is a platform used to communicate with families via email and/or text.
+Please be sure we have your current cell phone number.
+Within ParentVue, you can update your phone number, as well as select the option "cell with text".
+Your cell number will link to the school messenger and alerts will be sent directly to your phone. - Text Alerts from PPS.
+To receive text alerts about school closures, delays and emergencies, text 'YES' to 68453. - Beverly Cleary Website: www.pps.net/schools/beverlycleary/ that provides up-to-date information on a variety of topics, as well as the school calendar. - Weekly Newsletter: An electronic newsletter is emailed to families every Friday providing updates and critical information.
+Families may request a paper copy of the newsletter from their child's teacher if they do not have access to technology. - Teacher Communication: Teachers communicate with families via a classroom newsletters or website.
+Please contact your student's teacher to be added to their class communication.